Single pot still whiskey

 Single pot still whiskey is a style of Irish whiskey made by a single distillery from a mixed mash of malted and unmalted barley distilled in a pot still.
-Somewhat similar to single malt whiskey, the style was defined by its inclusion of unmalted raw barley in the mash in addition to malt.
-However, small amounts of raw oats or wheat may have been used at times.
+Somewhat similar to single malt whiskey, the style is defined by its inclusion of unmalted raw barley in the mash in addition to malt.
+However, small amounts of other grains such as oats, rye or wheat may have been used at times.
 This unmalted component is said to give the pot still whiskey a "spicier bristle" and "thicker texture" than the otherwise similar malt whiskeys.
 If the whiskey is not distilled completely on the site of a single distillery, then it may be termed pot still whiskey but not single pot still whiskey.

-Once the most popular type of whiskey in the world, this style of whiskey was historically referred to as pure pot still whiskey, Irish-style pot still whiskey, or – especially in Ireland – simply as pot still whiskey.
-The term "single pot still" was only introduced in recent years to overcome the United States Tax and Trade Bureau's objections to the use of the term "pure" in the labelling of food and drink.
+Once the most popular type of whiskey in the world, this style of whiskey was historically referred to as pure pot still whiskey, Irish-style pot still whiskey, or – especially in Ireland – simply pot still whiskey.

-The term should not be confused with the theoretical concept of whiskey produced solely in a pot still (which would also apply to single malt whiskey as well as some examples of pot still bourbon and rye whiskey).
+Whiskeys that are likewise made solely in a pot still but not formally called single pot still whiskey due to differences in mash bill include single malt whiskeys as well as some bourbons and rye whiskeys.

 Science of pot still distillation

 To separate components from a mixture of liquids, the liquid can be heated to force components, which have different boiling points, into the gas phase.
 The wash is poured into a still, usually made of copper, and heated using steam.
 The wash consists of many chemicals, malted barley, alcohol, water, and sugar.
 The alcohol, along with some other chemicals, needs to be separated.
 By using steam to heat the still, alcohol and some volatile chemicals are evaporated first.
 As the gas travels upwards, it is directed into another tube around which cold water is constantly flowing.
 After the gas travels through the cold tube, the gas is condensed back into a liquid and collected in a separate vessel.
 Depending on how the wash is turned in the still, different chemicals (aldehydes, esters, higher alcohols, and a number of other substances in very small amounts) are evaporated.
-A rummerger is used to constantly stir the wash to prevent burning of solid particles.
-After the first wash, there is still 6–7% solids from the barley in the wash.
 During the heating process, kinetic energy increases (molecules move faster) until they start to change phases.
 Then entropy increases from the phase change.
 In the cooling pipe, kinetic energy and entropy both decrease resulting in another phase change from gas to liquid.
 In this process, not all of the solids are removed and some make it through the first distillation process.